 HEALTHCARE AND YOUR PUPPY

-More than 85% of dogs over four years old will experience some form of gum disease which can lead to irreversible damage to the teeth and to other organs in the body.
-Prevention is possible with a well-balanced diet including specifically formulated dental bones on a weekly basis, regular dental check-ups at least yearly and teeth brushing.
+More than 85% of dogs over four years old will experience some form of gum disease which can lead to irreversible damage to the teeth and other organs in the body.
+Prevention is possible with a well-balanced diet including specifically formulated dental bones every week, regular dental check-ups at least yearly and teeth brushing.

-Puppies should be wormed every 2 weeks until 12 weeks of age and then every month until 6 months of age, then every 3 months routinely.
-Worming should be performed regardless of whether worms are seen in droppings or not, as many worms are too small to be seen with the naked eye.
+Puppies should be wormed every two weeks until twelve weeks of age and then every month until six months of age, then every three months routinely.
+It would be best if you wormed your pet, regardless of whether worms visible in the droppings or not.
+Many worms are too small to be seen with the naked eye.
 Speak to your vet about this.

 Regular brushing is important – daily brushing is best particularly with long-haired dogs.
 Shampoo only when necessary, using a good quality dog shampoo, never a human shampoo.
 Leave-In conditioners can help with control of knots.

 Healthy ears are clean and dry.
 Signs of ear problems include shaking the head, scratching at the ears, odour or discharge from the ears, and holding the head on one side.
 Never use cotton buds or other small items for ears, a large piece of cotton wool is best.
-Persistent ear problems should be checked by a vet.
+A vet should check persistent ear problems.

-Always check for faeces stuck to the fur on their rear end and trim the fur away from this area carefully.
-If you are not happy doing much of this grooming yourself, please take your puppy/dog to a professional groomer and ask them to ensure these areas are taken care of.
+Always check for faeces stuck to the fur on their rear end.
+Trim the hair away from this area carefully.
+If you are not happy doing much of this grooming yourself, please take your puppy/dog to a professional groomer and ask them to attend to this area.

 OTHER IMPORTANT ADVICE